cadencelabs/m2-regenerate/README.md

 ### Why did you add your own Gruntfile.js? ###

-The grunt system included in Magento 2 at *dev/tools/* is geared towards frontend development, and it's difficult to add additional tasks which operate on the backend.
 For simplicity's sake, I wanted this to be a stand-alone app that you exclude from git and only run on your development box.

 ### Where can I get more information? ###